 The smart maintenance market in aviation is witnessing a transformative shift as the industry embraces digitalization and automation to enhance efficiency, reliability, and safety.
 Valued at approximately USD 6.5 billion in 2024, this market is set to grow at a Compound Annual Growth Rate (CAGR) of 6.3%, reaching an estimated USD 12 billion by 2034.

-The aircraft inspection drones market is rapidly gaining traction as the aviation industry seeks faster, safer, and more cost-efficient maintenance solutions.
-According to the latest study by Persistence Market Research, the market is poised for substantial growth through 2032, driven by increasing adoption of drone technology in aviation inspection tasks, rising air traffic, and the demand for minimizing aircraft downtime.
+According to the latest study by Persistence Market Research, the aircraft inspection drones market is poised for substantial growth through 2032, driven by increasing adoption of drone technology in aviation inspection tasks, rising air traffic, and the demand for minimizing aircraft downtime.

 Drones and drone technology are being tested in aircraft MRO operations due to their ability to enhance efficiency, safety and precision.
 However, the regulatory background to make such solutions implementable at an industry-wide level is not yet fully developed.